Dynamedia/oc-posts-plugin/oc-details.md

 In Posts, everything is content.
 Categories and tags are more than simple lists of posts.
 Each category and tag can be built up with content in just the same way as a post.

-## Creating a Post

-The following video (external link to YouTube) gives a brief overview of the interface and shows how to construct a post, displaying it on the frontend with the posts demo theme.

 ## User Permissions